What is a Medicaid work requirement?

 How do states get approval for Medicaid work requirements?

 Medicaid work requirements need approval from HHS under an 1115 waiver.
-(Legislation introduced in Congress in September 2024 would allow states to implement Medicaid work requirements for adult enrollees who aren’t pregnant, disabled, or elderly, without the need to obtain specific federal permission.10 But until if and when this sort of legislation were to be enacted, a state has to obtain an approved 1115 waiver from CMS to implement a Medicaid work requirement.)
+Legislation introduced in Congress in September 2024 would have allowed states to implement Medicaid work requirements for adult enrollees who aren't pregnant, disabled, or elderly, without the need to obtain specific federal permission, although it did not advance.32 But until if and when this sort of legislation — including a budget-based legislative requirement designed to cut federal Medicaid funding via a work requirement — is enacted, a state has to obtain an approved 1115 waiver from CMS to implement a Medicaid work requirement.

 In some states, the work requirement was designed to apply just to Medicaid expansion enrollees, whereas other states had broader rules.
 There were fairly universal exemptions for certain populations, such as pregnant people, older adults, disabled people, etc.

-As noted above, Georgia is the only state where a work requirement is in effect as of 2024, and it only applies to a few thousand people enrolled in the Georgia Pathways partial Medicaid expansion program.
+As noted above, Georgia is the only state where a work requirement is in effect as of 2025, and it only applies to several thousand people enrolled in the Georgia Pathways partial Medicaid expansion program.
 Five other states implemented work requirements between 2018 and 2020, but none were in effect by mid-2020.

 States that received waiver approval